MaestroGraph/SUBMASSIVE/README.md

 --plot
 ```

-To switch between different knowledge graphs, please go to line 14 and change the path to different resources.
+To switch between different knowledge graphs, please go to line 14 of demo.py and change the path to different resources.
+The default output format is turtle.

 ## Details of the algorithms can been found in the paper at www.submassive.cc
 # Data preprocessing:
 generate_cycles.py : generate the subgraph of the entire LOD-a-lot.
 This step is for the sake of memory efficiency.